shane-huang/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/continue_quickstart.md

 .. tip::

-  If your local LLM is running on Intel Arc™ A-Series Graphics with Linux OS, it is recommended to additionaly set the following environment variable for optimal performance before executing `ollama serve`:
+  If your local LLM is running on Intel Arc™ A-Series Graphics with Linux OS (Kernel 6.2), it is recommended to additionaly set the following environment variable for optimal performance before executing `ollama serve`:

   .. code-block:: bash